Amnesty International campaigners outside the Supreme Court | Lara Whyte

 .@MrsEtoB reacts to the Supreme Court's finding that existing abortion laws in NI are incompatible with human rights law in cases of fatal foetal abnormality and sexual crime.
 Read more on this story here: https://t.co/DxtqyuKA5B pic.twitter.com/9Ja04rOU7E

 — BBC News NI (@BBCNewsNI) June 7, 2018

-Last year, 919 women from Northern Ireland travelled to England and Wales for terminations in 2017.
-This was a 25% increase on 2016 numbers, and could be related to high profile cases of women being reported to Northern Ireland police for using abortion pills in the past few years.
+Last year, 919 women from Northern Ireland travelled to England and Wales for terminations.
+This was a 25% increase on 2016 numbers, and could be related to high-profile cases of women being reported to Northern Ireland police for using abortion pills in the past few years.

 Northern Ireland remains a blind spot for equality in the UK and was often left out of the conversation leading up to the Irish abortion referendum – a stark reminder of a historical lack of solidarity from our so-called-feminist allies that Northern Irish grassroots organisations such as Alliance for Choice have long endured.

 ‘This must be the final nail in the coffin for Northern Ireland’s abortion ban’